Ki-Seki/Ki-Seki.github.io/index.md

 - **Renmin University of China**
     Ph.D. in Computer Application Technology
+    Supervised by Prof. Xun Liang
     2023.09 - Now

 - **Henan University of Economics and Law**
     Bachelor in E-commerce
+    Supervised by Prof. Yong Pan
     GPA: 4.05/5.0, Top 2%
     2019.09 - 2023.06